 That said, rice flour, wheat flour, and potato flour are options that can be tried out.
 By trying out adding flavors or essences, you can determine how well flour can be used as a viable substitute.

 It may not be a viable masa harina substitute but you can make great things from flour.
-Here is the recipe for the best French crêpes made from flour.

 You never thought flaxseed could be an alternative for masa harina, huh?
 I never thought so too.
 But guess what?
 Ground flaxseed can be used as an alternative for masa harina due to the rich health benefits they offer.